AllyT-MS/south-coast-summit-sci/README.md

 ### General

 In addition to the scenario goal it MUST also meet the following criteria:
+- All accounts must have multi-factor authentication enabled
 - Passwords should not be set to expire
 - Enforce MFA for users assigned the Password Administrators role.
 - The "Marketing" group should be allowed to work from anywhere but enforce MFA if not at a trusted location.
 - The "Finance Team" group -  These members can only log on from trusted locations.

 Helpful notes